chwilliamson/Vizregress/readme.md

 ![](https://raw.github.com/cwilliamson1980/Williamson.VDD/master/Williamson.VDD.Tests/Images/Github.Home.IgnoreSections.png?raw=true)

 ###Images currently have to be saved as png files
+This is the way it is for the moment.

 ###Fragile Tests
 It's likely some tests will fail since I'm basing them on websites that are dynamically changing every day.